132nd-etcher/docs/EDLM proposal/index.md

 * Declaring pictures by name offers a finer grained controls on their size, and allow for dynamic resizing of pictures from all origins: one could, instead of providing a picture file in the `media` folder and give its name, include an arbitrary URL, for example: `[My cool picture](https://www.all-about-atc.com/the_pattern.png){width:8cm}`.
 The system is very flexible.
 * Updating pictures can be done without even opening the source.
 A file named `picture.png` will be included in the final document, whatever that file contains.
 Updating batch of pictures is thus very easy, and does not require updating them one by one in every Word document (imagine how easy it would be to be able to run batch updates on the pictures' library ...).
 * Pictures are automatically indexed and referenced in the final document, and an automatic "Table of figures" is automatically generated, with hyperlinks to the pictures within the text.
 * Pictures (and other media) are shared across document (if we want to).
 There is a `media` folder per document, containing pictures that are relevant to that specific document only.
 Then there is a `media` folder for the //696 (for example), which contains all media relevant to the //696 and is accessible to all documents of the //696.
 And, finally, there is a "root" `media` folder, that contains pictures shared across *all* documents (for example, the squadrons logos).
-If a logo picture is updated (for any reason, this is just an example), updating the picture file in the root folder would propagate to *all* the documents of the //wing, updating that picture in each one of them.
+If a logo picture is updated (for any reason, this is just an example), updating the picture file in the root folder would propagate to *all* the documents of the //wing, updating that picture in each one of them **in a completely automated way**.

 #### New technologies